Learn Salem’s History

 The Salem Pest House Opens

-The Salem Pest House for infectious diseases opened on Collins Cove.
+The Salem Pest House, a building meant to house and treat those with infectious diseases, opened on Collins Cove.

 1757